 How Is Sleep Apnea Diagnosed?

 Sleep apnea is diagnosed based on multiple factors, including medical status, family history, a physical examination and the results of a sleep study.
 If you are experiencing troubling sleep symptoms, the first step is usually to discuss your concerns with your primary care physician.
 After discussing your symptoms, as well as your general health, family history and other lifestyle factors, your physician may refer you to a sleep specialist for diagnostic testing.
 Any questions or concerns?
-Feel free to call New Jersey Sleep Apnea Solutions for a free consultation and they will ensure your testing will be completed with the help of a qualified sleep specialist.
+Feel free to call New Jersey Sleep Apnea Solutions for a free consultation and they will ensure your testing will be completed with the help of a qualified sleep doctor.

 You cannot diagnose yourself, your spouse or family member with sleep apnea.
 However, it’s a good idea to start by asking yourself the right questions: